Before I set out on a round the world journey in 2014, I didn’t know the first thing about vegan travel.

 You don’t want to miss out on delicious local treats like salata de vinete in Romania, gallo pinto in Nicaragua, bean tamales in Mexico, or arepas in Colombia.

 Open Your Mouth – For Something Other Than Vegan Food

 I’ve met a lot of backpacking vegetarians and vegans on the road.
 Some of my favorite restaurants are ones that I would have never found out about without their suggestions.
 So, be bold and strike up a conversation with people around you.
 You never know who else might be a vegan or vegetarian.

 If you’re on the shy side you can try sites like Couchsurfing, or Meetup to find vegans and vegetarians.
-If you’re single Tinder is a great tool for meeting people, and sometimes you can find vegans on there as well.
+If you’re single try Tinder.
+It’s a great tool for meeting people, including vegans.

 Depending on where you are in the world, health food stores might not be readily available.

-The best thing to do is bring items with you from home that might not be easy to find, or stock up on them when you do find a good store along the way.
+The best thing to do is bring items with you from home that might not be easy to find.
+You can also stock up on them when you do find a good store along the way.
 Things like B12, coconut oil, macha, spirulina, and probiotics are always good to have in your suitcase.

-Yoga may not be the first thing that comes to mind when you think of vegan travel, but hear me out!
+Yoga may not be the first thing that comes to mind when you think of vegan travel.
+Hear me out!

 Finding cruelty free beauty, vegan products in countries you are visiting has always been a little difficult for me.
 Language barriers can make it a challenge to explain what exactly you are looking for.